 While I am still testing and playing around with Pinterest, there is no denying that Pinterest CAN be awesome for bloggers and marketers.
 And our traffic from Pinterest has already significantly increased since I started playing around with tips and tricks.
 But Pinterest is not as straight forward or predictable as for instance Twitter has been for us in the past.

-To give you a first idea why Pinterest should be on your radar for marketing, no matter whether you are growing a new blog or running a small business, I collected some facts and numbers about Pinterest for you.
+To give you a first idea why Pinterest should be on your radar for marketing, no matter whether you are growing a new blog or running a small business, I collected some numbers and facts about Pinterest for you.